CQCL/hugr/specification/hugr.md

 want *runtime* extensibility - extensions that can be specified and used at runtime.
 In many cases this is desirable.

-#### Extension Implementation
+### Extension Implementation

-To strike a balance then, every extension provides YAML that declares its opaque types and a number of named **OpDef**s (operation-definitions), which may be polymorphic in type.
-Each OpDef specifies one of two methods for how the type of individual operations is computed:
+To strike a balance then, every extension provides declarative structs containing named **TypeDef**s and **OpDef**s---see [Declarative Format](#declarative-format).

-1. A type scheme is included in the YAML, to be processed by a "type scheme interpreter" that is built into tools that process the HUGR.
+These are (potentially polymorphic) definitions of types and operations, respectively---polymorphism arises because both may declare any number TypeParams (as per [Type System](#type-system)).
+To use a TypeDef as a type, it must be instantiated with TypeArgs appropriate for its TypeParams, and similarly to use an OpDef as a node operation: each `OpaqueOp` node stores a static-constant list of TypeArgs.

+For TypeDef's, any set of TypeArgs conforming to its TypeParams, produces a valid type.
+However, for OpDef's, greater flexibility is allowed: each OpDef *either*

+1. Provides a `Function` type, as per [Type System](#type-system), which may declare TypeParams; *or*
-2. The extension self-registers binary code (e.g. a Rust trait) providing a function `compute_signature` that computes the type.
+2. The extension may self-register binary code (e.g. a Rust trait) providing a function `compute_signature` that fallibly computes a `Function` type given some type arguments.

-Each OpDef may declare named type parameters---if so then the individual operation nodes in a HUGR will provide for each a static-constant "type argument": a value that in many cases will be a type.
-These type arguments are processed by the type scheme interpreter or the `compute_signature` implementation to compute the type of that operation node.
+   The operation declares the arguments required by the `compute_signature` function as a list of TypeParams; if this successfully returns a `Function` type, then that may then require additional TypeParams.

+For example, the TypeDef for `array` in the prelude declares two TypeParams: a `BoundedUSize` (the array length) and a `Type`.
+Any valid instantiation (e.g. `array<5, usize>`) is a type.
+Much the same applies for OpDef's that provide a `Function` type, but binary `compute_signature` introduces the possibility of failure (see full details in [appendix](#appendix-3-binary-compute_signature)).

 When serializing the node, we also serialize the type arguments; we can also serialize the resulting (computed) type with the operation, and this will be useful when the type is computed by binary code, to allow the operation to be treated opaquely by tools that do not have the binary code available.
-(The YAML definition can be sent with the HUGR).
+(That is: the YAML definition, including all types but only OpDefs that do not have binary `compute_signature`, can be sent with the HUGR).

 This mechanism allows new operations to be passed through tools that do not understand what the operations *do*---that is, new operations may be be defined independently of any tool, but without providing any way for the tooling to treat them as anything other than a black box.
-The *semantics* of any operation are necessarily specific to both operation *and* tool (e.g. compiler or runtime).
-However we also provide two ways for extensions to provide semantics portable across tools.
+Similarly, tools may understand that operations may consume/produce values of new types---whose *existence* is carried in the YAML---but the *semantics* of each operation and/or type are necessarily specific to both operation *and* tool (e.g. compiler or runtime).

+However we also provide ways for extensions to provide semantics portable across tools.
+For types, there is a fallback to serialized json; for operations, extensions *may* provide either or both:

-1. They *may* provide binary code (e.g. a Rust trait) implementing a function `try_lower` that takes the type arguments and a set of target extensions and may fallibly return a subgraph or function-body-HUGR using only those target extensions.
+1. binary code (e.g. a Rust trait) implementing a function `try_lower` that takes the type arguments and a set of target extensions and may fallibly return a subgraph or function-body-HUGR using only those target extensions.
-2. They may provide a HUGR, that declares functions implementing those operations.
+2. a HUGR, that declares functions implementing those operations.
 This is a simple case of the above (where the binary code is a constant function) but easy to pass between tools.
 However note this will only be possible for operations with sufficiently simple type (schemes), and is considered a "fallback" for use